FlowFuse/flowfuse/docs/install/configuration.md

 `driver.options.namespace` | The namespace to run Node-RED instances in.
 Default: `flowforge` `driver.options.cloudProvider` | Enables specific options for certain platforms e.g. `aws`.
 Default: not set `driver.options.projectSelector` | A YAML object containing node annotations to use to filter which nodes Node-RED instances run on.
 Default: `role: projects`
+`driver.options.logPassthrough` | Prints the Node-RED logs in JSON format to stdout of the instance pods.
+This should be set with the `forge.logPassthrough=true` Helm chart value.

 ## MQTT Broker configuration